Mateusz-Ramotowski-Poland/latest-spaceflights-articles-app/README.md

 7. It is allowed to use NodeJS and NPM for setting up local hosting and/or compiling SASS/SCSS files.
 8. Please put your solution in a private repository on Github and invite reviewer@profil-software.com as a collaborator (any role with at least read-only access to code) -> https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository

-# What should I correct in my code?
-1. isButtonChangedFromAddToRemoveNewly variable for add/remove article to library - It works but maybe I can do it better.
-2. I did not do sorting of articles inside library
-3. I should add error handling, everywhere when I use fetch method
-4. work on header layout for scren width smaller than 768 px
-5. Information in nav menu that I added article to library
-6. confirmation that X elements will be fetched information in nav menu
-7. save data to local storage before closing the tab not after every click - it will give better performance
-8. Code always can be cleaner and more readable